-Sustainable materials management (SMM): An approach to serving human needs by using/reusing resources most productively and sustainably throughout their life cycles, generally minimizing the amount of materials involved and all the associated environmental impacts (source: EPA).
-SMM focuses on the best use and management of materials based on how they impact the environment throughout their life cycle.
-SMM considers the impacts of extracting raw materials, scarcity of materials, product design and production, product use and end-of-use management.
+Sustainable materials management: An approach to serving human needs by using/reusing resources most productively and sustainably throughout their life cycles, generally minimizing the amount of materials involved and all the associated environmental impacts (source: EPA).
+Sustainable materials management focuses on the best use and management of materials based on how they impact the environment throughout their life cycle.
+Sustainable materials management considers the impacts of extracting raw materials, scarcity of materials, product design and production, product use and end-of-use management.